 It keeps the row visible while you scroll through the rest of the sheet.
 It is very useful when working with a lot of data.
-Excel now allows more than a million rows and over 15,000 columns so needless to say workbooks can become extremely large and difficult to navigate.
+Excel now allows more than a million rows and over 15,000 columns so, needless to say, workbooks can become extremely large and difficult to navigate.

 This type of data would have “Address” in Row 1 merged across several cells and Row 2 would have “Street Address”, “City”, “State”, etc. underneath the “Address” Category.
 You could freeze both Row 1 and 2 to keep all headers visible.

-How To do this?
+How To Do This?

 Be cautious when locking several rows at once as some may become hidden and you won’t be able to see those cells later as you are scrolling.
-To resolve this issue, make absolute sure that any rows you are attempting to lock are visible when you select the FREEZE PANES option.
+To resolve this issue, make absolutely sure that any rows you are attempting to lock are visible when you select the FREEZE PANES option.